DUNE/data-mgmt-testing/NetworkVisualizer1.0/README.md

 <br>
 <br>

-### Now CD into the data-mgmt-testing directory that was cloned earlier

-### Running for the first time, use the script setupEverything.sh, located in /data-mgmt-testing/NetworkVisualizer1.0/
+## First step if you haven't run the demo thus far is to run setupEverything.sh

-To do first time setup run "sh setupEverything.sh" in the aforementioned directory
+To do first time setup run "sh setupEverything.sh"

 *estimated time: ~5 minuets*

 <br>
 <br>

-### After that run the included start and stop scripts as follows:
+## After that run the included start and stop scripts as follows:

 To start: run "sh startEverything.sh"